What is a facial? Why do I need one?

 What to expect

 Facials are generally very relaxing and soothing.
-Your esthetician will explain to you what the treatment steps will be.
+Your esthetician can explain to you what the treatment steps will be, if desired.
 Be sure to communicate with your esthetician during the facial if any product burns, itches, or if you need anything or have any questions.
 Otherwise, just lie back and enjoy the experience.

 Makeup removal and cleansing of the skin.